- Why performance reviews should be conducted each quarter.

 If an employee isn’t succeeding, you may need to implement a Performance Improvement Plan to help them get on track.
 But before a PIP is implemented, you should bring up any concerns during their regular performance review.

-This will serve as an important document in the event that you need to fire the employee and they decide to sue.
+This will be an important document if you need to fire the employee and they decide to sue.
 If you can document your concerns and that those concerns were communicated to the employee in an official capacity, you can protect the company from harmful litigation.

 How We Do Performance Reviews